gordonbates/gordonbates/README.md

 - 👀 I’m interested in full stack development & music production
 - 🌱 I’m currently learning full stack frameworks
 - 🕵️ I’m looking to collaborate on small projects
-- 📫 How to reach me? gordon_bates on Instagram or email me https://tinyurl.com/598a94zb
+- 📫 How to reach me? gordon_bates on Instagram

 <!---
 gordonbates/gordonbates is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.